ushakrishnan/EngageIQ/docs/scriptsDocumentation.md

 - Usage:
   - Interactive: `node ./scripts/migrate-cosmos.mjs` (prompts to seed/clear)
   - CLI options: `--seed` to seed demo data, `--clear` to clear existing per-type data
-- Environment: Cosmos env vars
+  - Environment: Cosmos env vars (used by backend scripts).
+DO NOT expose these in frontend bundles.
 - Notes: Can be used to seed users/groups/posts in a migration-style workflow.
 Provides helper functions (`migrateData`, `convertToCosmosFormat`).

 ---